seasox/bs-poc/src/hammerer/README.md

 ## Types

-- `HammerResult`: The result returned by hammering operations, defined in the `blacksmith` module.
+- `HammerResult`: The result returned by hammering operations.
-- `HammerVictim`: A trait that represents the target memory being hammered.
+- `HammerVictim`: A trait that represents the target being hammered.
+This can be a memory region or interface with a victim process, e.g., using pipe IPC or unix sockets.

 License: MIT